teguh87/galaxy_merchant/README.md

 # How to run script

-For runing this script you have to python inside your machine (PC) and if you don't have you must install it.
+For runing this script you must have python install in your machine (PC) and if you don't have you must install it.
 Then you clone the repository and then enter the directory